ndrlslz/configuration-center/README.md

 ```

 As you can see, we created a config `name=Tom` for `customer-api` in `dev` environment.
-The following documentation will show you how to get and listen config for non spring application & spring application.
+The following documentation will show you how to get and listen config for non spring application & spring boot application.

 ### Non Spring Application
 1. import `configuration-center-sdk` library